Mike's pictureMy name created with my own hand

 Skull Club Book Vol 1 thumbnail

+I regard the Skull Club as an ongoing series of conceptual-performance works of art and/or experimental theater.
 If memory serves, I started The Secret Book of the Skull Club Volume 2 in 2019.
 I'd love to hear any feedback you'd like to provide.

 The Secret Book of the Skull Club Volume 1: Illustrated Writings of Terror-Children (10/31/2013)